 In the 7th Annual Innovation in Retail Banking Report from Efma and Infosys Finacle, which surveyed over 100 retail banks around the world, approximately three quarters (72%) regarded the threat from technology companies, start-ups, retailers and/or telecom players as high or very high.

-In response to this perceived threat of disruption, legacy banking organizations are looking at fintech firms in a new light as we discussed in our article, Fintech Start-Ups: Threat or Innovation Partner.
+In response to this perceived threat of disruption, legacy banking organizations are looking at fintech firms in a new light as we discussed in our article.
 Possibly more important, however, has been the continued global investment by banking firms in the innovation process overall since 2009.